Aplet-Technologies/hire-hub-api/README.md

 Employers can access data-driven reports and analytics to optimize their recruitment strategies.

 # Benefits:
-*Streamlined job search and application process for job seekers.
+"*"Streamlined job search and application process for job seekers.
 Increased efficiency and reduced administrative burden for employers.
 Improved communication and transparency between job seekers and employers.
 Real-time video calls for virtual interviews, saving time and resources.